AlexSpy69/geometry-dash-recreation/README.md

 # geometry-dash-recreation

-Recreation of Geometry Dash.
+Recreation of Geometry Dash by RobTop Games.

 ## Installation

 To install this package, you have to run `pip install .` in its root directory.

-To run it, you can run `python3 -m geometry_dash_recreation` from any directory.
+To run it, you can run `python3 -m geometry_dash_recreation` (from any directory).

 ## Resources